 Did you discipline yourself to get to bed at a descent hour?
 Did you stay up until 1am every weekend allowing yourself only a few hours of sleep.

 Are you drinking adequate amounts of water to replace what you have lost.

 Successful runners achieve their goals by setting themselves up to succeed.
 They create a framework that allows them to get in better shape and run faster with fewer barriers.

-I had to learn to do this long ago and I am sure it is safe to say that the vast majority of those visiting rundreamachieve.com work full-time jobs, have families and do not have the luxury of being able to train full-time.
+I had to learn to do this long ago.
+Most of my readers work full-time jobs, have families and do not have the luxury of being able to train full-time.

-That being said, I have to be quite honest in saying, I have had that luxury and I did a better job of racing and training without it.
+That being said, I have had that luxury and I did a better job of racing and training without it.

-I have many friends who do this full-time, sponsored by Nike and other major shoes companies.
+Furthermore, I have had many friends who do this full-time, sponsored by Nike and other major shoes companies.